This ARTICLE On FHA And Fannie Mae Mortgage After Chapter 7 Bankruptcy Was PUBLISHED On July 10th, 2020

 Folks who have recently filed bankruptcy or still are waiting for the 2 year waiting period after Chapter 7 bankruptcy to qualify for a FHA Loan should prepare to qualify for a mortgage after bankruptcy.

-- No late payment history to qualify for a FHA and Fannie Mae Mortgage after Chapter 7 bankruptcy is expected by lenders.
+No late payment history to qualify for an FHA and Fannie Mae Mortgage after Chapter 7 bankruptcy is expected by lenders:

-- Consumers should also re-establish your credit after bankruptcy by getting several secured credit cards.
+- Consumers should also re-established credit after bankruptcy by getting several secured credit cards

 Verification Of Rent